eyebear/mega-fintrade-risk-monitor-dotnet/README.md

 - Provider tokens should never be stored in the monitoring service.
 - Docker should support repeatable local runtime testing.
 - Local development should remain simple and free.
-- The project should remain portfolio-ready with CI, tests, documentation, and Docker support.
+- The project should remain portfolio-ready with CI, tests, documentation, Docker support, and clear ownership metadata.